stlab/libraries/libraries/channel/channel.md

         _done = true;
       };

-    // It is necessary to mark this side ready, when all connections are
+    // It is necessary to mark the receiver side as ready, when all connections are
     // established
     receive.set_ready();